 A set of modules in CM which allows event-triggered, workflow-independent programming.
-The customer actions (also called data object actions or unit actions) which are relevant in the FlexCDM context are part of the Action Framework.
+The customer actions (also called unit actions) which are relevant in the FlexCDM context are part of the Action Framework.

 D.1.3 Management of FlexCDM Objects Using the Admin Tool